 The aim of this International Research Training Group is to advance Mathematics in a joint initiative between Bielefeld University and Seoul National University.
 The focus will be on the mathematical analysis of problems which exhibit singular features or the influence of randomness.
-Our research program is structured into the following four research areas:
+Our research program is structured into the following three research areas:

-Scientific Partners: Sun-Sig Byun (SNU), Panki Kim (SNU), Gerald Trutnau (SNU), Ki-Ahm Lee (SNU)
+Participating researchers in Seoul: Sun-Sig Byun (SNU), Panki Kim (SNU), Gerald Trutnau (SNU), Ki-Ahm Lee (SNU)

 This research area targets problems related to semigroups, Dirichlet forms, partial differential equations, Markov processes and stochastic differential equations.
 A first compound of projects aims at qualitative features of partial differential equations on Riemannian manifolds and metric spaces and the way these features are governed by the geometry of the respective manifold.
 A second compound of projects uses Dirichlet forms to study first order equations and stochastic differential equations on fractal spaces.
 Continuing former research projects on questions of pointwise regularity within Dirichlet form theory, a third compound of projects is dedicated to stochastic differential equations with singular coefficients and, as a new addition to the portfolio of possible topics, applications of generalized Dirichlet forms to McKean-Vlasov type equations.
 The research program develops further the one of research area D from the first funding period.